Optimizing Site Loading Speed

 WARNING

-Please refrain from using HTML minifier in Autoptimize as it may produce issues when AJAX transitions are turned on.
-You can achieve better (and issues-free) results using gzip compression.
+Please refrain from using the HTML minifier in Autoptimize as it may produce issues when AJAX transitions are turned on.
+You can achieve better (and issue-free) results using gzip compression.

 Recommended HTML optimization options